ncatlab/nlab-content/pages/9/9/4/2/2499/content.md

 ### _Nomen est omen_ - Higher gauge theory reinterpretation

-Originally D'Auria and Fr&#233; referred to commutative [[semifree dga]]s as as _Cartan integrable systems_ .
+Originally D'Auria and Fr&#233; referred to commutative [[semifree dga]]s as _Cartan integrable systems_.
 Later the term _free differential algebra_, abbreviated _FDA_ was used instead and became popular.
 Nowadays much of the literature that studies commutative [[semifree dga]]s in [[supergravity]] refers to them as "FDA"s.
 One speaks of the _FDA approach to supergravity_ .

 But strictly speaking "free differential algebra" is a misnomer: genuinely free differential algebras are pretty boring objects.
 Crucially it is _only_ the underlying graded commutative algebra which is required to be free as a graded commutative algebra in that it is a [[Grassmann algebra]] $\wedge^\bullet \mathfrak{g}^*$ on a [[graded vector space]] $\mathfrak{g}^*$.
 The differential on that is in general not free, hence the more precise term _[[semifree dga]]_ .